cartoonist/gum/README.md

 | GCC      | 8.3, 9.2, 10.2.0 |

 GUM is a header-only library.
 However, it depends on a few external libraries to work.
-Note that there are three group of dependencies: required, bundled, and optional:
+Note that there are three groups of dependencies: required, bundled, and optional:

 #### Required dependencies